Control and ownership of dogs

 Kennels where more than 5 guard dogs aged over 4 months are kept must register with the local authority.
-You should be aware that there are specific rules in place regarding the keeping of guard dogs: the Control of Dogs Act 1986 (Guard Dog) Regulations 1989.
+There are specific rules about keeping guard dogs.

 The rules on muzzling and leashing do not apply to dogs used by the Gardaí, the Dublin Harbour Police, State Airport Police and bona fide rescue teams in rescue operations.
 The rules on muzzling do not apply to guide dogs for the blind.

-Local authorities have the power to introduce bye-laws relating to dog control.
-You should be aware that the penalties listed below are a guide; fines in your area may be higher.
+The dog control penalties listed below are a guide.
+Fines in your area may be higher.